brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/Microsoft-Windows-PrintService-Operational.md

 By incorporating this well-documented `.reg` file into your deployment strategy, you ensure consistent and efficient configuration of the PrintService Operational event logs across all target machines in your network.

 ---

-# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# Contact

-For any questions or support, please contact [Your Name](mailto:your.email@example.com).

-# Acknowledgments

-- Inspired by [Your Reference or Inspiration].

-# Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.